SijiaLi0228/new-restocked-products/README.md

+# New & Restocked Products

+A custom WooCommerce plugin for automatically categorizing products.

+# Features

+- ✅ Automatically adds newly published products to `New & Restocked`
+- ✅ Automatically adds products when stock goes from 0 ➜ positive
+- ✅ Automatically removes the category after 5 days
+- ❌ Updates won't re-trigger this logic

-# new-restocked-products
+# Developed by

-A WordPress plugin that automatically categorizes newly published or restocked products into the 'New &amp; Restocked' category, and removes them after 5 days.
+Sijia Li